Zero Export ControllerDevice

 Representation of the 3 Potential Scenarios

-In this scenario, when the ZED detects that the bidirectional meter reading falls below the specified ‘Minimum’ as per the power control algorithm, it issues a throttle-down command to the ZED.
-This cycle repeats every 5 seconds until the bidirectional meter reading is within the ‘defined’ range.
+In this scenario, whenever the ZED detects that the bidirectional meter reading falls below the specified ‘Minimum’ as per the power control algorithm, it issues a throttle-down command to the ZED.
+Subsequently, this cycle repeats every 5 seconds until the bidirectional meter reading returns to the defined range.

-When the ZED detects that the bidirectional meter reading falls within the ‘specified range,’ the control command from the ZED directs the inverter to maintain the current state of generation until the next command is received.
+In contrast, when the ZED detects that the bidirectional meter reading falls within the specified range, it sends a control command to the inverter in order to maintain the current state of generation until the next command is issued.

-In the recent scenario, when the bidirectional meter reading detected by the ZED exceeds the predetermined range, the ZED directs the inverter to operate at its maximum efficiency, specifically 100%.
+In such cases, when the bidirectional meter reading detected by the ZED exceeds the predetermined range, the ZED directs the inverter to operate at its maximum efficiency, specifically 100%.
+Consequently, this ensures optimal utilization of available generation capacity.

 Frequently Asked Questions